ppy/osu-wiki/wiki/Tournaments/CWC/2021/en.md

      - Winner of the rematch.
 4. The top 2 teams of each group will move on to the Knock-Out Stages.
    - This may change with the actual Group Stage setup.
-5. Following stages are Double Elimination Stages.
-This means that the winner moves to the next stage and the losing team gets moved to the Loser bracket.
+5. The following stages are Double Elimination stages.
+This means that the winner moves to the next stage and the losing team gets moved to the Losers bracket.
 6. Based on [this image](https://puu.sh/bUq5V/f1066103b0.png), the stages are split up into the following:

 | Stage | Match ID |